-- Dealing with distressed patients and relatives, and members of the public in difficult circumstances - Frequent exposure to highly distressing, emotional and traumatic situations. - Leading and motivating the team and providing reassurance in challenging circumstances. - Dealing with death, this is especially distressing in cases of infant mortality, etc. - Contact with patients displaying aggression, requiring use of de-escalation skills
+- Dealing with distressed patients and relatives, and members of the public in difficult circumstances e.g. sudden death - Frequent exposure to highly distressing, emotional and traumatic situations Leading and motivating the team and providing reassurance in challenging circumstances. - Dealing with death, this is especially distressing in cases of infant mortality, etc. - Contact with patients displaying aggression, requiring use of de-escalation skills